 Hector Gonzalez is a native of Santa Monica, California.
 He began his career in health care when he joined the Navy in 1987 and became a Hospital Corpsman out of San Diego.
 As a Physician Assistant his most exciting tours included spending time in Guantanamo and onboard two aircraft carriers.
 Hector retired as a Lieutenant Commander after 21 years of Naval Service in 2008.

-He is a member of the Society of Dermatology Physician Assistants and the American Academy of Physician Assistants.
+He is a member of the Society of Dermatology Physician Assistants, the American Academy of Physician Assistants, and the SDPA Diplomate Fellowship Program.
 Hector is also a clinical preceptor for the Physician Assistant programs of Nova University, Florida International University, and the University of Florida.
 Physician Assistant interns perform 6 week rotations learning general dermatology and surgical techniques within our 3 clinic sites.

 Hector enjoys his time off watching his teenage daughter swim for the Loggerhead aquatic team in St Johns County.
 He also enjoys daily exercise to include swimming, walking and weight lifting.
 His wife is a physician that works for the Military Entry Processing Station in Jacksonville.
 Hector and his family have lived in Jacksonville since 2005.